pwong-it/Project-Machi-Koro/README.md

 ### Landmarks Cards
 Breakdown of the Landmark Cards:<br/>
 ![Planning Photo 3](/README_images/Planning_03.png)

-Front of Landmark Card is shown when it is constructed, back when not constructed
+Front of Landmark Card is shown when it is constructed, back when not constructed<br/>
 ![Planning Photo 4](/README_images/Planning_04.png)

 ### Establishment Cards